TL;DR

 Day 4 – Rule Engine Configuration

-• Load threshold rules (e.g., FinCEN CTR >$10k).
+• Load threshold rules (e.g., FinCEN CTR >a set dollar threshold).

 • Test with historical transactions.